-Even though the purchase of a new car is viewed as luxurious and keeping up with the times, it is not always an entirely economical decision.
+Even though the purchase of a new car is viewed as luxurious and keeping up with the times, in many circumstances, purchasing new is not always the most economical decision.
 A used vehicle often costs a fraction of the price and most likely will suit your transportation needs.
 By following these tips for buying a used car, it should be possible to ensure that your used vehicle performs to your expectations.

 1. Set a standard akin to your personal driving habits.

 There are various standards set for a used vehicle that often correlate to its typical usage, allocated budget, condition and engineered quality.
 Some people are happy to drive a car with multiple dents, replaced exterior parts and peeling paint while others prefer a modest car that is at least respectable.
+Also, pay attention to the current mileage on the car.
 Overall, the higher the quality of the used car, the more it will cost to drive per mile over the period of time that you own it.
 Budget accordingly.

 2. Evaluate your typical driving needs.

 A lot of people who live in the inner city often prefer to use public transportation or alternative forms of transport such as walking or bicycling to get to their location.
 They may choose to have a car available for long distance trips or errands that occasionally must be completed.
 The reason this concept is important is because it correlates to the usage of the vehicle.
 When a vehicle is not driven or used sparingly for an extended period of time, it can cause a variety of mechanical problems.
 Balance the cost of the used car with its respective usage.

 3. Perform a pre-purchase test drive and inspection.